Rinzii/ccmath/CONTRIBUTING.md

 For help understanding how to implement elementary functions in CCMath, see [Approximating Functions: A Practical Guide to Sollya and Function Implementation](docs/approximating_functions/APPROXIMATING_FUNCTIONS.pdf).

-PRs go to the `dev` branch.
+PRs go to the `main` branch.
 Bug reports and design questions belong in [Issues](https://github.com/Rinzii/ccmath/issues) or [Discord](https://discord.gg/p3mVxAbdmc).